IQSS/askdataverse/askthedata/README.md

 * `fileId` is the internal identifier in the Dataverse database

-## Adding AsThekData as an external tool
+## Adding AskTheData as an external tool

 This section assumes you are the local Dataverse admin.
 First, download [askthedata.json](askthedata.json)